aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

   <img width="1000" src="/img/2023-09-06_01/output_16_0.png" alt="output_16_0">
 </p>

-Note that we are going to use parts of the available TAVG values as training and testing datasets.
+We will utilize select segments of the existing TAVG data as both training and testing datasets, with the ultimate aim of predicting the absent values.

 ## First approach : TAVG_am, arithmetic mean of TMIN and TMAX